 The ABS is reproducing historical index numbers on the new index reference period.
 Should users wish to duplicate the index numbers or convert future index numbers back to a previous index reference period; the ABS provides conversion factors for published price indexes in the September quarter 2012 publications.

-Duplication of historical data or conversion of future data can be performed using these conversion factors and following the examples provided in Chapter 12 of Consumer Price Index: Concepts, Sources and Methods, 2011 (cat. no. 6461.0) and Producer and International Trade Price Indexes: Concepts, Sources and Methods, 2006 (cat. no. 6429.0).
-Additional information is also provided in an Appendix in each of the September quarter 2012 publications for all affected price indexes.
+Duplication of historical data or conversion of future data can be performed using these conversion factors and following the examples provided in Chapter 12 of Producer and International Trade Price Indexes: Concepts, Sources and Methods, 2006 (cat. no. 6429.0).
+Additional information is also provided in Appendix 2 of this publication.

 8. Why do my calculations differ from the published data?